shalekabh/what_is_devops/what_is_devops.md

 ### What is Devops?

-DevOps is a set of practices that combines software development ( Dev) and IT operations ( Ops ).
-It aims to shorten the systems development life cycle and provide continuous delivery with high software quality.
-DevOps is complementary with Agile software development; several DevOps aspects came from the Agile methodology and implement tthe CI/CD culture.
+DevOps is a set of practices that combines software development ( Dev) and IT operations ( Ops )teams and improves the overall communication.
+It aims to shorten the systems development life cycle and provide continuous delivery and maintainance with high software quality.
+DevOps is complementary with Agile software development; several DevOps aspects came from the Agile methodology and implement tthe CI/CD culture so we can shorten the time we can safely deploy our product for clients.
 ![Alt text](DevOps-processes.png)

 ### Why is Devops useful in a business?